 Trespassing occurs when you enter someone else’s property without their permission.
 You will often find signs on fences saying “trespassers will be prosecuted”.
 This means that someone doesn’t want you to enter their land, and they will call the police if you do.
 Walking on someone else’s property without their permission is often considered a moral issue, making it another example of a more.

 Of the four types of norms in sociology, mores are the ones that have a moral component to them.
-They’re usually more serious than folkways, which are just customs.
+They’re usually more serious than social norms like folkways, which are just customs.
 They also often overlap with laws because mores are often illegal.
 But, they sometimes are not laws, because sometimes we don’t make it illegal to do immoral things.

 In fact, many mores are rights and wrongs based on personal religious values rather than values that span all of society.
 Some people may consider some things to be immoral and others not to be.